Comprehensive lung cancer program in Richmond

 - Thoracotomy (surgery)

-Jessica started out working on the inpatient oncology unit before moving to specialize as the thoracic nurse navigator.
-Lung cancer has touched her personal life multiple times making this a passion for her.
-Jessica works closely with all members of the thoracic oncology team to make sure your providers are all in agreement of your care.
-She provides education in a manner that you and your entire family can understand with the goal that you have complete understanding of your diagnosis, treatment options and cancer journey.
-Jessica serves as your contact person throughout your entire cancer journey.
+Greg works closely with all members of the thoracic oncology team to make sure your providers are all in agreement with the best plan for your care.
+He provides education in a manner that you and your entire family can understand, with the goal that you have a complete understanding of your diagnosis, treatment options, and best options for a plan for care.
+Greg serves as your contact person throughout your entire cancer journey.